 Better accessibility

-Without cloud service providers, the massive shift to remote and hybrid work environments we’ve seen in the past few years would not have been possible.
+Without cloud providers, the massive shift to remote and hybrid work environments we’ve seen in the past few years would not have been possible.
 Cloud service providers make business-critical applications accessible virtually anywhere, enabling employees to be productive from home, in the office, or on the road.

 Better digital experiences